 Lists

-A list is either the empty list, written as Nil
+A list is either the empty list, written as Nil,

-or a cons cell, written as x :: xs
+or a cons cell, written as x :: xs where x is

-is the tail of the list.
+the head element and xs is the tail of the list.

-type is polymorphic so you can have a
+The List type is polymorphic so you can have a

-list of integers, written as List[Int32]
+list of integers, written as List[Int32], or a

-list of strings written as List[String]
+list of strings written as List[String].

 We write the empty list as follows: